-For most chapters of the Native American Church, the Peyote ritual begins at sundown and continues through the night.
-The ritual includes prayer, the eating of Peyote, Peyote songs, water rituals, and contemplation.
+For most ceremonies in this tradition, the Peyote ritual begins at sundown and continues through the night.
+The ritual includes prayer, the eating of peyote, songs, water, fire, rituals, and contemplation.
 It ends with breakfast in the morning.
-The peyote ritual aids in the communion with sacred spirits, and gives power, authority, guidance, and healing.
+The peyote ceremony aids in the communion with sacred spirits, and gives power, authority, guidance, and healing.
 The healing may be emotional, physical or spiritual.

 It is known to be good for the heart as well as the eyes, while in today’s modern world it is used as an antibiotic and as a psychiatric medication.
 Peyote also helps with alcoholism and in the treatment of addictions.

-To listen to Native American Church peyote songs Click HERE.
+To listen to Native American Church peyote songs and more ceremonial songs Click HERE.

 There are many reasons why we pray in this type of ceremony.
-At the conclusion of the Vision Quest Ceremony we sometimes will sit up in an All Night Tipi Meeting.
+At the conclusion of the Vision Quest Ceremony we sometimes will sit up in a Half Moon Ceremony.
 We have facilitated marriages, healings, baby blessings, funerals, birthdays, land blessings, coming of age, and more.
-Every Ceremony has a main intention along with personal intentions that each individual feels in needing attention.
+Every ceremony has a main intention along with personal intentions that each individual feels in needing attention.
 This may be for each of us or for others we know who are in need of help.
 We make the sacrifice to sit up and pray in this way to make real changes where needed.

-After someone has attended a Peyote Ceremony then they may have an opportunity to Sponsor one for a specific purpose.
+After someone has attended a Half Moon Ceremony then they may have an opportunity to sponsor one for a specific purpose.
 This is an amazing experience and responsibility.
-There are ma

 This is a time to appear as we would like to be seen by our Creator, Wakan Tanka, or God.
 Women, this is a nice time to wear a dress or a skirt and shawl.
 If it is your moon time please let us know and and we will make the proper arrangements.
 Bring an extra towel and change of clothing if needed for the sweat lodge in case we have one.
 Some people fast before the ritual but we do not advise this.
 Avoiding excessive salt the day of can help.
-If you are Alcoholic, clean out fully as the spirits of the medicine don’t like those kind of ”spirits”.
+If you drink alcohol, clean out fully as the spirits of the medicine react to those kind of ”spirits”.
 This ancient ritual will take place in a tipi so please be prepared for hot or cold conditions.
-Bring a flashlight, blankets, and a potluck dish to pass for the Ceremonial feast to follow the Meeting.
+Bring a flashlight, blankets, and a potluck dish to pass for the ceremonial feast to follow the meeting.

 We do not allow pets, alcohol, or drugs on the premise.
 Before arriving it is also helpful to start thinking about what areas in your life are needing attention in order to project those prayers clearly.

 In our lineage, an unopened package of tobacco is traditionally offered to the Roadman or Roadwoman.
-We could use help leading up to the Meeting and especially the day of.
+We could use help leading up to the ceremony and especially the day of.
 Please contact us to offer your service in the ways that are best suited.
-We do not charge for any Ceremonies.
+We do not charge for any ceremonies.
 If an individual is in great need of help, they will not be turned away because they are unable to make a donation.
 Putting energy forth through donations of any sort is a balanced way to walk in this world.
 There are many ways that your donations help to make these Ceremonies flow and for that we are grateful.
-If you feel that you could benefit from this Ceremony but are unable to make a monetary donation, please write a detailed description of why weeks prior to the scheduled Ceremony and we can discuss exchange options.
-Please do not show up at the time we are to begin a Ceremony without speaking to us about your situation.
-Medicine must be purchased for this type of Ceremony as well as firewood, Sacred foods, and many other items.
+If you feel that you could benefit from this type of ritual but are unable to make a monetary donation, please write a detailed description of why weeks prior to the scheduled Ceremony and we can discuss exchange options.
+Please do not show up at the time we are to begin a ceremony without speaking to us about your situation.
+Medicine must be purchased as well as firewood, sacred foods, and many other items.
 Thank you for your consideration.

 If you bring your children to a ceremony please understand that Federal law prohibits minors from ingesting peyote.

 If you suffer from Schizophrenia you can expect a safe episode free experience.
-Peyote does not interfere with medications associated with Schizophrenia either.
+Peyote does not interfere with medications associated with Schizophrenia.

 Persons regularly using Alcohol and other narcotics will find their experience to be one of discomfort.